microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 and throws `RowNotFoundException` exception if it doesn't exist.
 Finally, the `DeleteRow` method deletes the row if it exists and throws `RowNotFoundException` exception if it doesn't exist.

-Before reading on, we encourage you to open your editor and attempt to write out the code.
+Before reading on, please open your editor and attempt to write an implementation of the `AccountManager` class.
+You might write something like this:

-Here's one attempt to implement the `AccountManager` class:

 ```c#
 public class AccountManager